vitest-dev/vitest/docs/api/mock.md

 # Mock Functions

 You can create a spy function (mock) to track its execution with `vi.fn` method.
-If you want to track a method on already created object, you can use `vi.spyOn` method:
+If you want to track a method on an already created object, you can use `vi.spyOn` method:

 ```js
 import { vi } from 'vitest'